Dual curvature measures for log-concave functions: Introduction

 where $0<\lambda<1$, one has the following inequality regarding their $\L^1$ norms,

 The Pr\'{e}kopa-Leinder inequality is the functional (and equivalent) version of the celebrated Brunn-Minkowski inequality,

 which holds for any bounded measurable sets $X, Y\subset \rn$ such that $(1-\lambda)X+\lambda Y$ is measurable.
 See the survey \cite{MR1898210} by Gardner.
-It is important to note that convexity is required neither in the Brunn-Minkowski inequality, nor in the Pr\'{e}kopa-Leindler inequality, although it does manifest itself in the equality conditions.
-Notice here that the Minkowski combination $(1-\lambda)X+\lambda Y$ corresponds the sup-convolution between functions and the volume of a measurable set corresponds the integral of a non-negative function.
+It is important to note that convexity is required neither in the Brunn-Minkowski inequality nor in the Pr\'{e}kopa-Leindler inequality, although it does manifest itself in the equality conditions.
+Notice here that the Minkowski combination $(1-\lambda)X+\lambda Y$ corresponds to the sup-convolution between functions (see, \eqref{eq 9.1.2} for a complete definition) and the volume of a measurable set corresponds to the integral of a non-negative function.
 That this is natural can be seen by replacing $f$ and $g$ by characteristic functions of subsets of $\rn$.

 In the same spirit, many other geometric invariants and operations have found their counterparts for log-concave functions (or, equivalently, convex functions).
 We provide a quick overview of some of these remarkable results.
-In the seminal work \cite{MR2480615}, Artstein-Avidan and V. Milman demonstrated how the Legendre-Fenchel transform can be viewed as the functional version of taking the polar body of a convex body.
+In the seminal work \cite{MR2480615}, Artstein-Avidan and Milman demonstrated how the Legendre-Fenchel transform can be viewed as the functional version of taking the polar body of a convex body.
 Compare this to another remarkable paper \cite{MR2438994} by B\"{o}r\"{o}czky-Schneider.
-Prior to this, the functional version of the Blaschke-Santal\'o inequality was discovered by K. Ball in his Ph.D. thesis and Artstein-Avidan, Klartag, and V. Milman \cite{MR2220210}.
+Prior to this, the functional version of the Blaschke-Santal\'o inequality was discovered by Ball in his Ph.D. thesis and by Artstein-Avidan, Klartag, and Milman in \cite{MR2220210}.
 Steiner formula and quermassintegrals for quasi-concave functions were studied by Bobkov-Colesanti-Fragal\`{a} \cite{MR3147446}.
-Extensions of affine surface area and affine isoperimetric inequalities can be found in Artstein-Avidan-Klartag-Sch\"{utt}-Werner \cite{MR2899992}, Caglar-Werner \cite{MR3335279}, Caglar-Ye \cite{MR3551664}, and Lin \cite{MR3695895}.
+Extensions of affine surface area and affine isoperimetric inequalities can be found in \cite{MR2899992,MR3335279,MR3551664,MR3695895}.
 Much more recently, Colesanti, Ludwig, and Mussnig embarked on a journey to characterize valuations on the set of convex functions \cite{MR4453228,https://doi.org/10.48550/arxiv.2109.09434,https://doi.org/10.48550/arxiv.2009.03702,MR4124129,https://doi.org/10.48550/arxiv.2201.11565} (compare them to Hadwiger-type theorems on convex bodies \cite{MR2680490,MR2772547,MR1991649,MR2966660,MR3194492,MR2668553}).